amueller69/Law-School-Notes/Bar-Review/Evidence.md

   * Unlike spousal immunity, the marriage only needs to be valid when the communication is made (not at the time of the trial)
   * Does not apply when spouses suing each other (e.g., divorce) or if spouse is being charged for crime committed against spouse or their children
   * Like other privileged relationships, can be waived if made in presence of third parties and is inapplicable to protect against communications made in furtherance of crime/fraud

+### 5th Amendment

+* Not really a form of evidentiary privilege in the same way those above are, but protects defendant at any proceeding from being compelled to give testimony that tends to incriminate themselves
+  * This only applies to testimony that has yet to be given, not to past statements, writings, etc.
+  * Applicable in all types of proceeding (not just criminal)
+  * No additional hearing needed to determine appropriateness of invoking 5A or to evaluate risk of self-incrimination; upheld if court believes there is reasonable possibility that W will incriminate self

 ---